-59 Elitech, para.
-18.
+58 Elitech, Paragraph 18.

-60 IBA Guidelines, Part II, Section 3, Clause 3.1.5: 'The arbitrator currently serves, or has served within the past three years, as arbitrator in another arbitration on a related issue involving one of the parties, or an affiliate of one of the parties.'
+59 IBA Guidelines, Part II, Section 3, Clause 3.1.5: 'The arbitrator currently serves, or has served within the past three years, as arbitrator in another arbitration on a related issue involving one of the parties, or an affiliate of one of the parties.'

-61 Elitech, para.
-19 (citing Electrabel SA v.
-Republic of Hungary, ICSID Case No. ARB/07/19, Decision on the Claimant's Proposal to Disqualify a Member of the Tribunal (25 Feb.
-2008), para.
-40).
+60 Elitech, Paragraph 19 (citing Electrabel SA v.
+Republic of Hungary, ICSID Case No. ARB/07/19, Decision on the Claimant's Proposal to Disqualify a Member of the Tribunal (25 February 2008), Paragraph 40).

-66 Raiffeisen, paras.
-17-19.
+65 Raiffeisen, Paragraphs 17-19.

-Dr Alexandrov declined an appointment as the claimants' arbitrator in Addiko Bank AG and Addiko Bank d.d. v.
+66 Dr Alexandrov declined an appointment as the claimants' arbitrator in Addiko Bank AG and Addiko Bank d.d. v.
 Republic of Croatia, ICSID Case No. ARB/17/37.

-68 Raiffeisen, para.
-19.

-multiple appointments in cases against Croatia was stated to be equivalent to multiple appointments of an arbitrator by the same claimant or counsel falling under Clause 3.1.3 of the IBA Guidelines Orange List.71
+should possess^{'67} and that he was highly likely to be negatively predisposed against Croatia (albeit if subconsciously) to secure further appointments by future claimants against the state.68 Furthermore, and as a result of Dr Alexandrov having become an independent arbitrator in September 2017, Croatia argued that his own income was heavily dependent on arbitral appointments by claimants in investment treaty arbitrations.69 Dr Alexandrov's multiple appointments in cases against Croatia was stated to be equivalent to multiple appointments of an arbitrator by the same claimant or counsel falling under Clause 3.1.3 of the IBA Guidelines Orange List.70

-Croatia stated that the overall circumstances surrounding Dr Alexandrov's repeat appointments and, in particular, 'the prospect of continued and regular appointment, with the attendant financial benefits' gave rise to justifiable doubts as to his ability to exercise independent judgement.72
+Croatia stated that the overall circumstances surrounding Dr Alexandrov's repeat appointments and, in particular, 'the prospect of continued and regular appointment, with the attendant financial benefits' gave rise to justifiable doubts regarding his ability to exercise independent judgement.71

-Croatia also argued that Dr Alexandrov would be required to consider the same legal issues as in the case of Gavrilović, for which he was also sitting as the claimants' arbitrator.
-In this regard, and owing to the more advanced stage of the Gavrilović proceedings, it was contended that Dr Alexandrov would already have formed a view on the compatibility of the Austria-Croatia BIT and EU law, before any opportunity to hear the parties' submissions in the case in question arose.
-74
+Croatia also argued that Dr Alexandrov would be required to consider the same legal issues as in the case of Gavrilović, for which he was also sitting as the claimants' arbitrator.72 In this regard, and owing to the more advanced stage of the Gavrilović proceedings, it was contended that Dr Alexandrov would already have formed a view on the compatibility of the Austria-Croatia bilateral investment treaty (BIT) and EU law, before any opportunity to hear the parties' submissions in the case in question arose.73

-More broadly, Croatia also noted that Dr Alexandrov had served as the claimant-investor's appointee in 35 of the 38 known investment treatment arbitrations in which he has sat as arbitrator.75
+More broadly, Croatia also noted that Dr Alexandrov had served as the claimant-investor's appointee in 35 of the 38 known investment treatment arbitrations in which he has sat as arbitrator.74

-For reasons that were not disclosed, Croatia's appointed arbitrator, Mr Lazar Tomov, recused himself from deciding the application, 76 which was accordingly considered instead by the chair of the ICSID Administrative Council.
+For reasons that were not disclosed, Croatia's appointed arbitrator, Mr Lazar Tomov, recused himself from deciding the application,75 which was accordingly considered instead by the chair of the ICSID Administrative Council.

-In determining Croatia's complaint regarding Dr Alexandrov's multiple appointments in treaty cases against Croatia, and by claimant-investors more generally, the chair relied on the earlier stated proposition from Tidewater and further noted the principle in Vivendi I, stating that circumstances giving rise to a finding that a lack of impartiality of independence is manifest 'must negate or place in clear doubt the appearance of impartiality'.
-In this regard, the chair determined that Croatia had failed to evince an appearance of bias or financial dependence that satisfied this requirement.
+In determining Croatia's complaint regarding Dr Alexandrov's multiple appointments in treaty cases against Croatia, and by claimant-investors more generally, the chair relied on the earlier stated proposition from Tidewater and further noted the principle in Vivendi I, stating that circumstances giving rise to a finding that a lack of impartiality of independence is manifest 'must negate or place in clear doubt the appearance of impartiality'.76 In this regard, the chair determined that Croatia had failed to evince an appearance of bias or financial dependence that satisfied this requirement.77